Prologue – All Things Definitional

 - These Terms of Service contain the entire agreement between the Company and Users, and replace any previous terms or agreements made.

-- Although these Terms of Service are (legally-speaking) as watertight as a duck in a wetsuit, in the unlikely event that any part is found to be invalid or unenforceable, the rest of the waterproof duck / Terms of Service will remain full force and effect.
+- Although these Terms of Service are (legally-speaking) as watertight as a duck in a wetsuit, in the unlikely event that any part is found to be invalid or unenforceable, the rest of the waterproof duck / Terms of Service will remain in full force and effect.

 - These Terms of Service are meant to be accessible and easily readable, with a hint of humor so where possible they should be read together and if any part is conflicting or unenforceable the rest shall be modified accordingly, without any effect on the validity or enforceability of any remaining provisions.